What You'll Learn

 The risks, both emotional and physical, to caregivers of challenging children are important to address, for the children’s sake as well as the parents’.
 Below, we look at common contributors to caregiver stress and offer some suggestions to help parents stay healthy, balanced and committed to their kids.

 Accepting limits to what you can do

 Experts agree that part of avoiding or lessening burnout is to challenge the idea that you are the only one who can help and there is no limit to what you need to do.

-Dr. Wendy Blumenthal, an Atlanta-based psychologist, says she sees mothers who reach a breaking point because they are driven to shoulder all the responsibility for their high-needs child.
+Wendy Blumenthal, PhD, an Atlanta-based psychologist, says she sees mothers who reach a breaking point because they are driven to shoulder all the responsibility for their high-needs child.
 “These supermoms — they’re not sleeping, they’re constantly anxious, calling every doctor they can think of.”

 “These parents feel like they should be able to do it all and the first thing to go is basic self-care,” says Elaine Taylor Klaus, the cofounder of Impact ADHD, which offers training for parents of kids with ADHD and other disorders.
 “There are long-term risks of caring for these kids,” she says.
 “And one of them is that parents burn out.”
 Taylor Klaus urges parents to take seriously their own basic self-care including: